-Implementing BIMI, however, isn’t quite as simple as uploading a new favicon for your website.
+Implementing Brand Indicators for Message Identification (BIMI) isn’t quite as simple as uploading a new favicon for your website.
 In order to guarantee that you are BIMI-ready, your organization needs to go through a few steps first.

-Quick recap: What do you need in order to be BIMI-ready?
+What you need to be BIMI-ready

 Taken directly from the AuthIndicators Working Group’s website, you need the following to get ready for BIMI: